 The best predator to attack mealybug is the brown Australian Ladybird "Cryptolaemus montrouzieri".
 These predators work best when temperatures are above 20°C with good light levels.

-Sold in 2 sizes and as adults or larvae.
-Orders placed by 10am Friday will be despatched early the following week by Royal Mail Special Delivery.
+Orders placed by 10am Thursday will be despatched early the following week.

 How much do I need?

 When to use